streamlit/docs/content/library/get-started/multipage-apps/index.md

 You can also navigate between pages using URLs.
 Pages have their own URLs, defined by the file's `label`.
 When multiple files have the same `label`, Streamlit picks the first one (based on the ordering [described above](/library/get-started/multipage-apps#how-pages-are-sorted-in-the-sidebar)).
 Users can view a specific page by visiting the page's URL.

-If a user tries to access a URL for a page that does not exist, they see a modal like the one below saying the user has requested a page that was not found in the app’s pages/ directory.
+If a user tries to access a URL for a page that does not exist, they will see a modal like the one below, saying the user has requested a page that was not found in the app’s pages/ directory.

 <Image src="/images/mpa-page-not-found.png" />